eush77/fzip/README.md

 Zip collections and map or iterate over the result at once.
 Combination of `zip` and `map`, or `zip` and `forEach`.

+Accepts functions and string specs (to build objects from).
+Falls back to plain `zip`.

 ## Examples

 ```js